Some dance pedagogy guidelines by Richard Powers

 Provide precise degrees of movements when applicable — length of steps, degree of turn or turnout, etc.

 But don't overspecify when flexible adjustments must be made to accommodate partnering, or when you're teaching a dance which favors individuality.
-Unnecessary specification is one of my pet peeves.
+Unnecessary specification is one of dancers' pet peeves.

 Don't forget the other physical aspects of a dance beyond footwork: quality of movement, energy levels, posture, what to do with free hands, facial expressions, flow of movement, etc.